ipns-link/specs/specs.md

 If the Origin wants to be accessible through all the Gateways, then, instead of encrypting the JSON with the public keys, it is encrypted with an AES128 symmetric key with the passphrase `ipns-link`.

+On the other hand, if the Origin wants to restrict access to the user's private Gateways only, the JSON is  encrypted symmetrically (AES128) with a shared secret.
+Because 3rd parties don't have access to the secret, public Gateways cannot decipher the all-important JSON.
+Such Gateways shall 307 redirect the Browser to any URL that may be provided in place of trusted Gateways in the Manifest.
+If no redirect target is there, a [401](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) error code shall be issued.

 ##### JSON

 The JSON contains the following key-value pairs by default.
 Values that must be non-null have been assigned imaginary values for illustration.